← Programs / Architectural Studies

 The school’s facilities are recognized as the finest in Canada and among the best in North America.
 You can take advantage of:

 The Directed Studies Abroad option allows you to study architecture on a two- to four-week trip to an international destination, accompanied by a faculty member.
-The BAS program also offers international student exchanges to countries such as Australia, England, Germany, France and Turkey.
+The BAS program also offers international student exchanges to countries such as Australia, England, Germany, and France.

 Our co-operative education option offers you up to 20 months of paid-work experience and prepares you for a career in architecture.
 You could find yourself working in a government organization, large international firm or a small local practice.
 Co-op terms can begin after you have successfully completed the second year of the BAS program.